Kapp Putsch: Occupation of Berlin

 The reluctance to shed blood was one-sided.
 On the evening of 12 March, Ehrhardt ordered his brigade to march into Berlin, to "ruthlessly break any resistance" (jeden Widerstand rücksichtslos zu brechen) and to occupy the centre of the city with the government buildings.
-The Brigade, sporting swastikas on their helmets and vehicles, started off towards Berlin at around 10:00 pm.
-An hour later the Gruppenkommando knew about it and informed Noske.
-Two general officers met Ehrhardt and convinced him to give the government a chance to surrender before being taken into custody, assuming that all of Lüttwitz's demands were accepted by 7:00 am.
-This was reported to Noske who met with Ebert.
-Ebert then called a cabinet meeting for 4:00 am.
-At 1:00 am Noske asked the senior commanders to his office in the Bendlerblock.
+The Brigade, sporting swastikas on their helmets and vehicles, started off towards Berlin at around 22:00.
+An hour later, the Gruppenkommando knew about it and informed Noske.
+Two general officers met Ehrhardt and convinced him to give the government a chance to surrender before being taken into custody, assuming that all of Lüttwitz's demands were accepted by 07:00.
+This was reported to Noske, who met with Ebert.
+Ebert then called a cabinet meeting for 04:00.
+At 01:00, Noske asked the senior commanders to his office in the Bendlerblock.

-Noske asked the commanders to defend the government buildings but was turned down.
+Noske asked the commanders to defend the government buildings, but was turned down.
 All but two of the officers (one of them was Reinhardt, Chef der Heeresleitung) refused to follow an order to shoot at the rebel troops.
-Some suggested negotiations, others claimed that the troops would not understand an order to fire, some argued that the regular units would not be able to defeat the elite Marinebrigade.
+Some suggested negotiations, others claimed that the troops would not understand an order to fire, and some argued that the regular units would not be able to defeat the elite Marinebrigade.
 Seeckt spoke about comradeship.
 His exact words were not recorded, but have been reported as: "troops do not fire on troops.
 So, you perhaps intend, Herr Minister, that a battle be fought before the Brandenburger Tor between troops that have fought side by side against a common enemy?
-When Reichswehr fires on Reichswehr all comradeship within the officers' corps will have vanished".
-Others have quoted Seeckt's words as the even more succinct: "Reichswehr does not fire on Reichswehr!"
+When Reichswehr fires on Reichswehr, all comradeship within the officers' corps will have vanished".
+Others have quoted Seeckt's words as even more succinct: "Reichswehr does not fire on Reichswehr!"

-Noske, depressed enough by the disloyalty of the military to speak about suicide to an aide, reported to the cabinet at 4:00 am.
+Noske, depressed enough by the disloyalty of the military to speak about suicide to an aide, reported to the cabinet at 04:00.
 At a confused meeting at the Reichskanzlei, the undefended cabinet took two decisions: to flee the city and to issue a call for a general strike.
-These were not unanimous, the Vice-Chancellor Eugen Schiffer and some of the other non-SPD ministers refused to leave the city, to preserve the opportunity to negotiate with the putschists.
+These were not unanimous; the Vice-Chancellor Eugen Schiffer and some of the other non-SPD ministers refused to leave the city, to preserve the opportunity to negotiate with the putschists.
 Only Ebert and the SPD ministers signed the call for a general strike.
-At 6:15 am they had to interrupt the meeting and flee.
+At 06:15, they had to interrupt the meeting and flee.
 Within ten minutes of their departure, the Marinebrigade reached the Brandenburger Tor, where it was met by Lüttwitz, Ludendorff, Kapp and their followers.
 Shortly thereafter, Kapp's men moved into the Reichskanzlei.
 Supported by a battalion of regular Reichswehr, they occupied the government quarter.

 Kapp declared himself Chancellor (Reichskanzler) and formed a provisional government.
 Lüttwitz served as commander of the armed forces and Minister of Defence.
 Several well-known conservatives and former secretaries of state were invited to assume government positions but declined.
 International con-man Ignaz Trebitsch-Lincoln became Kapp's press censor.